OpenTechSchool/python-flask/core/form-submission.md

 Now the action attribute of the form is saying it will be posted to `signup.html`.
 We don't have any code for this URL at the moment, so it is time to make some!

 We are going to need to import more objects from Flask.
 We need `request` to get the form data, `redirect` to redirect the browser once we are done.
+Add this to the top of your Python code:

 	from flask import request, redirect